 Why I Buy American

 Keeping jobs in the US is a HUGE priority for me as I have had many family members lose jobs because the textile company, or the tool manufacturer that they spent their lives working for moved overseas.
 In supporting “made in the USA,” I feel more comfortable knowing that workers are being treated humanely in the workplace, especially after hearing reports about China's treatment of the workforce.
-I also believe that products like toothpaste, lotions, baby food, and pet food that are manufactured here are safer products for my family.
+I also believe that products like toothpaste, beauty products, baby items, and pet supplies that are manufactured here are safer products for my family.
 I will buy a handmade item made in Virginia off of ETSY, even if it's made with foreign parts, over a similar item made in China.
 I know my money is going to a local artisan.

 Why do you purchase American made products?
 Do you think more companies should consider labeling their products ‘Made in the USA' even if they have to be more specific on the label as to what parts of the product are or aren't US made?
 Would it make a difference in your purchasing choices?